Connect with us

 A perk of indie development is having the freedom to create whatever you want without the pressure of success that comes from larger studios.
 You don’t have to please everyone but can instead rely on making things you like and waiting for the right audience to find you.
 “Foremost, I try to make myself laugh, if you’re trying to constantly consider your audience while writing, you’re just going to seize up.”

-Another creator of Bell’s Beach, Billy Dent, also believes that having a laugh goes a long way in the process of developing a game.
+Another creator of Bell’s Beach, Siobhan Dent, also believes that having a laugh goes a long way in the process of developing a game.
 “It’s always challenging to make games, and we take our production processes pretty seriously, but we keep things lighthearted by running with in-jokes and leaving surprises for each other.”
-Dent has shared their game-making manifesto, where they have written right at the top:
+Dent has shared her game-making manifesto, where she has written right at the top:

 1. It’s ok to want to make people laugh more than you want to make them think